TeamEpochGithub/iv-q2-detect-kelp/.gitlab/merge_request_templates/default.md

 - [ ] All unit, integration, and system tests pass.
 - [ ] Main scripts run as expected.
 - [ ] `requirements.txt` is up to date.

+## Notes

+(Other things to pay attention to while reviewing this MR)